yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/utilities/colorpreview.md

 title: Color Preview
 ---

 This command allows you to preview how colors look.
-Converts hex to dec, vice versa.
+Converts hex to dec, and vice versa.

 **Trigger Type:** `Regex`